liam-mitchell/TheEye/README.txt

 Release/Images and Scene Files, as well as images produced by many of those scene files (and a small Python script written to generate the RGB color cube scene).

+To compile and test the code on your own machine, just go to the /src directory and invoke make, then invoke the TheEye program created in the directory.
 -----------------------------

 PARSING: